martbetz/martbetz.github.io/macos-trouble-shooting.md

 **Issue:**

-- Free space on HD needs to be securely erased.
+- the free space on a hard-drive needs to be securely erased

 **Solution:**

 - `diskutil secureErase freespace` [n] `/Volumes/`[drive_name]

-  Replace [drivename] with the name of the drive.
+  replace [drivename] with the name of the drive

-  Replace [n] with one of the following numerical values:
+  replace [n] with one of the following numerical values:

     - 0 – Single-pass zero-fill erase
     - 1 – Single-pass random-fill erase